Resume and Curriculum Vitae

 - SPE Short Course presenter (1998/99) on Completions.

-- Have been on the Advisory Panel for Schlumberger’s Oilfield Review publication for over 10 years, reviewing
+- Was on the Advisory Panel for Schlumberger’s Oilfield Review publication for 15 years, reviewing articles

 - Have presented